open-contracting-archive/kingfisher-vagrant/README.md

 During Gather and Fetch stages, a local SQLite DB is used to track progress.

-Create DB Migrations with Alembic - http://alembic.zzzcomputing.com/en/latest/
+Create Meta DB Migrations with Alembic:

     alembic --config=metaalembic.ini revision -m "message"